 Science is taught for a minimum of an hour each week and is planned and arranged into key topic blocks.
-There are six topics, including topics in relation to sustainability, which we have adopted from White Rose Science.
-The topics can be covered at any point during the year.
+There are five topics (four for Year 1 and 2) that can be covered at any point during the year.
+The three different science disciplines are highlighted in different colours.